— PROJECT NAME

 Design Thinking exercises were led by me and the participants included Prasad (Associate Product Manager), Geet (Product Tech Manager), Digraj (Project Manager), and Tarun (AVP Design).

-The DT exercises were not only done for generating insights on what we had to do, but also to give us all a reference to work with.
+The DT exercises were not only done for generating insights on what we had to do, but also to give us all a reference point to work with.

 We referred to “Harish” the teacher and “Rohit” the student personas during everyday discussions, which bought clarity regarding the stories we were trying to solve, and helped us all (Dev+Design+PM) empathize with the users and do the due diligence required to make our personas feel comfortable using our product.